PaytmLabs/nerve/README.md

 # Usage
 To learn about NERVE (GUI, API, etc.) we advise you to check out the documentation available to you via the platform.
-Once you deploy it, authenticate and ont he left sidebar you will find a documentation link for API and GUI usage.
+Once you deploy it, authenticate and on the left sidebar you will find a documentation link for API and GUI usage.

 ## GUI Documentation
 ![Nerve](https://github.com/PaytmLabs/nerve/blob/master/static/screenshots/10.png?raw=true)